JetBrains/gradle-python-envs/README.md

 This will download and install the latest versions of Miniconda both for 32 and 64 bits to `buildDir/bootstrap`.

 Then it will create several envs in `buildDir/envs` and virtualenvs in `buildDir/virtualenvs`, installing all the libraries listed correspondingly.
 Packages in list are installed with `pip install` command.
 If the function `condaPackage()` was called for package name, it will be installed with `conda install` command.
 It enables to install, for example, PyQt in env.

-If boolean parameter createLinkWithVersion is true, binary will be linked with version name, i.e. "python" will have "python2.7" link (same for exe file).
-Used for envs like tox.

 License